 I currently work with individuals only.
 Individuals sometimes bring their partner or a relative with them to an initial meeting which is fine, but please let me know in advance.
 When we are working one-to-one for actual counselling sessions, I would ask that if you did bring someone with you that they wait in the car, or pick you up at the end of the session.

 I work primarily with adults aged 18 and up.

 How many sessions can I have?

 I offer both short-term and long-term work.
-I do not offer a fixed number of sessions (unless asked) because I prefer to tailor the number of sessions to each individual based on individual needs.
+I do not offer a fixed number of sessions (unless asked) because I prefer to tailor the number of sessions to each individual based on their needs.
 Sessions are normally once a week/fortnight but this arrangement can be quite flexible based on your circumstances.

 What will you do with the information I give you/things I share with you?